FirstLight is About People

 Steve has personally seen the growing need for services to help people remain independent, through care for his grandmother, relatives, and other family members.
 He understands firsthand, the difficulty of caring for loved ones, and the challenges of finding qualified and compassionate resources to help in meeting this goal.

 The FirstLight office was opened in partnership with Steve’s father, Michael, who serves as an advisor.
 Michael is a retired technology company pioneer from the early days of the Route 128 Corridor.
 He is married to Nancy, a life-long Needham resident and active community member.
 Steve is married to Amy, a public health care quality advisor who helps physicians, nurses, and other health care professionals establish health care systems in developing nations.
-Steve and Amy are the parents of twin boys who graduated from Tufts University in May.
+Steve and Amy are the parents of twin boys who graduated from Tufts University in May of 2020.